-Event or Festival Title: 13th Dhaka International Film Festival
+Event or Festival Title: 14th Dhaka International Film Festival Festival

 IMPORTANT NOTE FOR ENTRANTS ON KEEPING OF FILM COPIES BY RFS:

 An international jury board will adjudicate the Asian competition section.
-The award will include a crest, certificate and a cash prize of Tk.
-100,000/- for the best film.
-The international jury committee will also select one Best Director, Best Actor, Best Actress, Best Music Director and Best Cinematographer.
+The international jury committee will select one Best Film, Best Director, Best Actor, Best Actress, Best Script and Best Cinematographer.
 These awards will consist of a crest and certificate.

 Rainbow Film Society is one of the most active in the film society movement of Bangladesh.
 Apart from holding regular film shows and film related seminars and workshops, Rainbow also brings out The Celluloid, the only cinema periodical from Bangladesh with an international audience.

 The DIFF is the most prestigious film event in Bangladesh and, to a great extent, has helped shape an increasingly healthy and positive national film culture.
 DIFF is a bold expression of resistance against the decadence, vulgarity and cheap commercialism that pervades the mainstream Bangladesh film industry.
 The festival has also created space for young and aspiring filmmakers in Bangladesh and larger South Asia to connect with global artistic trends and to strengthen the parallel development of Bangladeshi cinema.

 Necessary preparatory work in this regard is already underway.
 During the 14th DIFF, organizers expect to screen approximately 150 films, with participation from approximately 50 countries.
 The festival will have a competition section for Asian and Australian cinema and segment categories for: “Retrospective”, “Cinema of the World “,” Children’s Film “,”Women Filmmakers “,” Short and Independent Films Section” and “Spiritual Films Section”.